James Bond (Daniel Craig): Spectre

-Upon the release of 2015's Spectre, the fourth Bond film starring Craig, some critics remarked that his performance suggested that he was growing bored with the role.
+Upon the release of 2015's Spectre, the fourth Bond film starring Craig, some critics remarked that his performance suggested that he was growing tired of the role.
 Craig, who broke his leg during filming, expressed frustration with the franchise during an interview with Time Out, saying he would "rather slash [his] wrists" than star in another Bond film, and that he wanted to "move on" from the part.

 Even critics who praised Craig's performance in the film noted that the role was wearing thin.
 Richard Roeper of the Chicago Sun-Times called Craig a "tightly coiled, deadpan funny, hardcore charmer", but opined that "Bond looks weary and battle-scarred, and he's getting a bit sloppy in his work".
 Lawrence Toppman of the Charlotte Observer characterised Craig's performance in the film as "Bored, James Bored", while Kenneth Turan of the Los Angeles Times wrote that "Craig... seems to be feeling increasingly strait-jacketed as Bond".